-Get your free heart healthy substitutions handout HERE or click the image below.
+Get your free heart healthy substitutions handout by clicking the image below.

-Interested in some of my favorite heart healthy recipes to try?
-Check out the recipe section, HERE.
-Expect new additions to the collection monthly!
+Interested in some of my favorite heart healthy recipes that use substitutions?

-Or for some more tips on how to live a heart healthy life right NOW.
-Check out my post “5 Things You Can Do to Support Heart Health NOW“.
+For more tips on how to live a heart healthy life right NOW.
+Check out “5 Things You Can Do to Support Heart Health NOW“.